“What mental health needs is more sunlight, more candor, and more unashamed conversation”-—- Glenn Close.

 1. DR. CRAIG MALKIN

-Here are the 3 tips from Dr.Craig Malkin:
+Here are the 3 good mental health tips from Dr.Craig Malkin:

 Tip#1 Manage stress-Do yoga, deep breathing, mindfulness, run, fast-walk, anything to lower your stress levels and activate your parasympathetic nervous system, which lowers the fight or flight response.
 No one changes in an emergency.
 When we’re anxious, we fall back on old reflexes, guided by fear and stark black and white rules about what’s safe and dangerous, perfect, and worthless.
 When we’re feeling calmer, our thinking is more flexible and creative, and we can see problems—and ourselves—in a new, often brighter light.